 Billing for different Twilio products and services doesn’t all work the same.
 This may cause confusion about your balance or our charging processes.
 This guide explains how Twilio account balances and billing works.
 The following topics are covered:

 By default, all Twilio monthly recurring charges (MRCs - phone numbers, support plans, etc.) and account usage is billed to your Twilio account balance.
 We often refer to this payment method as a "Pay-as-you-go account".
 When you pay for an initial project balance and upgrade your account, we'll begin to deduct your MRCs and regular usage fees from this balance.

 We’ll notify you by email when your balance hits $5.00, and then again when your balance reaches $0.
 If your balance reaches $0, your project will be suspended.
-If a call is in progress at this time, it can complete naturally, and result in a negative balance.
+If a call is in progress at this time, it can complete naturally, and will result in a negative account balance.

-Refill your Twilio Balance
+Refill your Twilio balance

 Project balance refill options can be found on the Billing Overview page in Console.
 Here, you can manually request a payment to refill your balance, or tell us to auto recharge the project and refill your balance when it hits a specific threshold.
 For more details, please see the following resources:

 - Manually Add Funds and Refill your Twilio Project Balance

 - How do I set an automatic payment recharge trigger?

 Twilio is required to collect taxes from customers in a number of jurisdictions around the world.
 Taxes for the prior month’s usage are collected early in the following month (e.g. May’s taxes are charged to your account in early June).
 For full details, see When Does Twilio Charge Taxes.

 A receipt is emailed to the appropriate users on your account each time you make a payment.
 You can view and download previous payment receipts from the Payment History page in Console.